 Yes.
 It would be best if you cleaned the condenser regularly.
-There is very little space between the coil fins, and this results in the cooling, causing surface moisture, reduction in the air flowing over them, and as a result, pollutant, dirt, and debris tend to build up over them.
+There is very little space between the coil fins, and this results in the cooling, causing surface moisture, and reduction in the air flowing over them, and as a result, pollutants, dirt, and debris tend to build up over them.

 This build-up over some time causes a reduction in the system’s ability to transference heat into and out of a home, reducing its ability to provide the cooling you require in summer.
 In very extreme cases of dirty coils, airflow, a vital part of the cooling process, gets blocked.

 The result then is an uncomfortable home and higher electricity bills because of the loss in efficiency.
 Dirty coils will make the system work harder than they are supposed to, and this can make things worse if it leads to expensive repair bills and a shortening of the system’s working life.
-To put it in few words, a clean air conditioner coil leads to more efficiency in the working of the system.
+To put it in a few words, a clean air conditioner coil leads to more efficiency in the working of the system.

 How To Clean Your Air Conditioner Condenser Coil?